On Stein's test of uniformity on the hypersphere: Asymptotic results

 \subsection{Rotationally symmetric alternatives}

 We specialize the general alternative theory to the important class of rotationally symmetric alternatives about a fixed direction $\bmu\in\Spp$.
 The key advantage of rotational symmetry is that it allows for simplifications of the spherical harmonic decomposition.
-It is sufficient to decompose the density in Gegenbauer polynomials, due to the zonal structure.
 For a zonal density $q$, there is an angular function $g:[-1,1]\to\R$ so that we find the Gegenbauer decomposition,

-As an example, we explicitly derive the coefficients $\beta_k$ in closed form for for the von Mises--Fisher (vMF) distribution.
+As an example, we explicitly derive the coefficients $\beta_k$ in closed form for the von Mises--Fisher (vMF) distribution.

 \begin{example} Let $\kappa>0$ and $\bmu\in\Spp$, and denote by $f_{\mathrm{vMF}}(\cdot;\bmu,\kappa)$ the density of the von Mises--Fisher distribution $\mathrm{vMF}(\bmu,\kappa)$ with respect to $\nu_{p-1}$, so